Kinann01/ParallelizedRandomForest/README.md

 ### Overview

 - This project implements a Parallelized Random Forest classifier in C#.
 The classifier uses decision trees as its base learners and aggregates their predictions to make final predictions.
 The goal is to efficiently train and predict with multiple decision trees.
 We take advantage of the parallel computing to improve efficiency.
 The parallelization is achieved through a custom thread pool implementation that allows for efficient task scheduling and execution.
 The project acts as a library for users to import and use.
-The main two general methods are `Fit` and `Predict`.
+The main two usage methods are `Fit` and `Predict`.
 An example will be provieded later.

-Moreover the implementation is done in a way where simply decision trees can be also imported and used separately, also using `Tree.fit` and `Tree.predict` methods instead of `RandomForest.fit` and `RandomForest.predict`.
+- Moreover the implementation is done in a way where simply decision trees can also be imported and used.
+This is done as both the `Decision Tree` class and the `Random Forest` class extend an `IModel` interface.
+This interface has two methods, `Fit` and `Predict`.

 ### Key Features

-- Random Forest Classifier: An ensemble method that combines multiple decision tres to enhance predictive accuracy and control overfitting of the model.
+- Random Forest Classifier: An ensemble method that combines multiple decision tres to improve predictive accuracy and control overfitting of the model.

 - Decision Trees: Since decision trees are the building blocks of the random forest, they are also implemented as part of the project.
-The trees are grown to a maximum depth or until they can't be split further.
+The trees are grown to a maximum depth if specified or until the data at a node is pure.

 - BestSplit Method: A critical function that determines the optimal feature and threshold for splitting the data at each node in the tree.